Actinium-project/Actinium-ng/doc/README.md

 ### macOS

-Drag Actinium Core to your applications folder, and then run Actinium Core.
+Drag Actinium to your applications folder, and then run Actinium.

 ### Need Help?